-Mekong Delta, or the so-called Western region of Vietnam, is a large area which is comprised of 13 provinces – each one comes with a unique beauty and charm to it.
-It will be unfair if I just recommend 1 or 2 places in the region and leave out the others, so in this article you will find out recommendations of what you can experience in the delta (see, do and eat), how to do it right (best time to visit and how to get there), and provide you with 2 ideal itineraries to experience Mekong delta for 1 or 2 days.
+Mekong Delta, or the so-called Western region of Vietnam, is a large area which is comprised of 13 provinces – each one comes with a unique beauty and charm.
+It will be unfair if I just recommend one or two places in the region and leave out the others, so in this article you will find what you can experience in the delta (see, do and eat), how to do it right (best time to visit and how to get there), and I will provide you with two ideal itineraries to experience the Mekong delta for one or two days.
 In short, it will be a complete guide for you to experience all that the Mekong Delta has to offer in Vietnam, so read on.

 Facts About the Mekong River & Delta

-Mekong River is the 12th longest river in the world and the 7th longest in Asia.
-It runs through 6 countries in total (China, Laos, Myanmar, Thailand, Cambodia, and Vietnam) and locals of different countries have given it different names that mean different things.
-The Vietnamese call it as the Nine Dragons River (Song Cuu Long) due to the separation of the river into 9 arms.
-9 dragons to the Vietnamese mean 9 rivers.
-However, there are only 7 river branches left nowadays as one branch was blocked off by human intervention since it had some negative effects on the life of people there.
-The other one was blocked off naturally.
+The Mekong River is the 12th longest river in the world and the seventh longest in Asia.
+It runs through six countries in total (China, Laos, Myanmar, Thailand, Cambodia, and Vietnam) and locals of different countries have given it different names that mean various things.
+The Vietnamese call it the Nine Dragons River (Song Cuu Long) due to the separation of the river into nine arms.
+Nine dragons to the Vietnamese mean nine rivers.
+However, there are only seven river branches left nowadays as one branch was blocked off by human intervention since it had some negative effects on the life of people there.
+The other river was blocked off naturally.

-Since the very beginning, it was the Khmer people that settled right next to the border between Cambodia and Vietnam.
-Later on, through the emigrating during the invasion and the wars, the land welcomed the Kinh community (Viet people) and Chinese.
-Now, it is a mix of 3 different communities, but the Khmer’s culture still has a strong effect on the life here.
+Since the very beginning, the Khmer people settled right next to the border between Cambodia and Vietnam.
+Later on, through emigration during the invasion and the wars, the land welcomed the Kinh community (Viet people) and Chinese.
+Now, it is a mix of three different communities, but Khmer’s culture still has a strong effect on life here.

 Traveling is not only about the places you go to but also about the people you meet and the cultures you experience.
-Choosing to visit the Mekong Delta means you’re giving yourselves a chance to experience is the authentic lives of locals that depend on the river to make a living.
-And believe me, people on this land are just so special.
-They are so friendly and won’t hesitate to help you with directions if you need, or even welcome you over to their home for a lunch or the night – all without asking for anything in return.
+Choosing to visit the Mekong Delta means you’re giving yourself a chance to experience the authentic lives of locals that depend on the river to make a living.
+And believe me, people on this land are special.
+They are so friendly and won’t hesitate to help you with directions if you need, or even welcome you to their home for a lunch or the night – all without asking for anything in return.
 They are not competitive – they are happy with the life they are living even though it isn’t that easy.
-The Mekong Delta will welcome you with peace and an escape from the cars, the traffic noise and incessant honking of motorbikes you find in the major cities.
+The Mekong Delta will welcome you with peace and an escape from cars, the traffic noise, and incessant honking of motorbikes you find in our major cities.

-Life here is much lived on, by or near the water.
+Life here is much lived by or near the water.

-– This map shows where you can find piers to board boats, and also the 6 floating markets you should visit in the Mekong Delta –
+– This map shows where you can find piers to board boats, and also the six floating markets you should visit in the Mekong Delta –

-Floating markets are part of local’s life which explains why there are many of them here.
-Below is a list of the 6 best floating markets in the Mekong Delta for you to consider:
+Floating markets are part of local life which explains why there are many of them.
+Below is a list of the six best floating markets in the Mekong Delta for you to consider:

 - Cai Rang floating market, Can Tho Province